onu-ui/onu-ui/docs/guide/install.md

 ## Get Volar Typescript support

 You can add the `OnuUI` global component type definition to `compilerOptions.types` in your project's `tsconfig.json`.
-Then [volar](https://github.com/johnsoncodehk/volar) will help you have a better experience while developing.
+[Volar](https://github.com/johnsoncodehk/volar) will help you have a better experience while developing.

 ```json
 // tsconfig.json